Rezwan192/Azure-SOC/README.md

 | ↳ Linux SSH Failed Auth   | 4945
 | NTANetAnalytics           | 1481

+To view the queries used to obtain these metrics, see the "Capturing Analytics" file.

 ## Incident Response Before Hardening / Security Controls

 <img width="1144" height="357" alt="image" src="https://github.com/user-attachments/assets/f3e4cdb5-baba-4875-9634-589ee67cc1e0" />

-I recorded all actions taken for the above generated incidents in "Incident Response Notes".
-To enhance my technical proficiency, I also investigated incidents that occurred prior to the 10/9 metric start date.
-To better replicate real-world incident response, I simulated certain actions, such as contacting a mock manager to verify employee activity, and also assumed the role of an additional threat actor.
+I recorded my actions for the above generated incidents in "Incident Response Notes".
+I also investigated incidents that occurred prior to the 10/9 metric start date to further enhance my technical proficiency.
+To better replicate real-world incident response, I simulated certain actions, such as contacting a mock manager to verify employee activity, and also assumed the role of an internal user flagged as a potential threat actor.

 ## Attack Maps After Hardening / Security Controls